Advancing innovation in blockchain & IoT.

 2) a world of device data being collected from billions of devices raises information security and privacy concerns for individuals/corporations/governments;

 3) the world is turning towards open-data initiatives but there is a lack of a uniform approach;

 4) blockchain technology and IoT offers a new world of promise, but no-one is 100% clear on how it will offer benefits.

 Mission 1: Save IoT.
 Bitcoin is (thus far) 10 billion dollars of un-hackable money on the internet.
 Based on an open system that is 'permission-less' to the world, as such, it is also naturally interoperable.
 CoT will investigate whether the core technology behind bitcoin, blockchain/distributed ledger technology, can provide a more secure and interoperable fabric for the future of IoT.

 Mission 2: Find the best use-cases for blockchain IoT combined.
-CoT is to investigate the best possible use-cases where blockchain and IoT combined can offer huge benefits to industry, governments, individuals.
-One such area may be data security or data markets controlled and monitored by immutable smart contract code or standardising public data using blockchain.
+CoT is to investigate the best possible use-cases where blockchain and IoT combined can offer significant benefits to industry, governments, individuals.
+One such area may be data security or data markets controlled and monitored by immutable smart contract code or the standardization public data using blockchain.

 Chain of Security